adzierzanowski/mkstm32/README.md

 # todo

-* Some refactoring.
 * See if it really works on Windows (it does but it can do better, I think)
-* Project.size() handle FileNotFound
-* configurable compiling flags
-* gdbinit creation from cong
+* .gdbinit creation from config